 Charlotte Louise Forten was sent to Salem by her family in Philadelphia to attend Salem's desegregated schools.
-She stayed with the family of John Remond on Brown Street, a successful business man and abolitionist who was affiliated with William Lloyd Garrison.
+She stayed with members of the family of John Remond, a successful business man and abolitionist who was affiliated with William Lloyd Garrison.

 Charlotte attended the Higginson Grammar School in Salem, and then